carolynvs/drakespec/purpose-and-goals.md

 1. No lock-in:

-    1. With little or no effort, developers can leave slow or expensive drake-compliant providers for faster or more cost-effective drake-compliant providers.
+    1. With little or no effort, developers can leave slow or expensive drakespec-compliant providers for faster or more cost-effective drakespec-compliant providers.

-    1. Developers can try new or different drake-compliant providers with minimal effort and no risk.
+    1. Developers can try new or different drakespec-compliant providers with minimal effort and no risk.

 1. Better providers emerge: